BREVES | SUMMARY

-Brief reports about the arts, music, events, and functions.
+Summary of the arts, music, events, and functions documented.

 (PHOTO: Tats Cru member “BIO” adds finishing touches to mural honoring fallen NYFD EMT Yadira Arroyo.)